dbeach24/dataviz-project-template/README.md

   * all causal categories matched by this event (as icons),
   * the text location of the event,
   * a text description of the cause,
-  * the nationalities of the migrants, when known,
+  * the nationalities of the migrants (when known),
+  * the region of origin of the migrants (may be different from nationality),
   * the reporting source, and
   * whether the event is `Verified`, `Partially Verified`, or `Unverified`.